remicres/otb-mpitoy/README.md

 # otb-mpitoy
-Example of an MPI-ized OTB pipeline
+Example of an MPI-ized OTB pipeline.
+This module can be built against this experimental OTB branch, which include MPI support https://github.com/remicres/OTB/tree/rfc-26-mpi_writer

 The pipeline shown resamples an input image and write the result using the otbSimpleParallelTiffWriter.